Nabbicakes/GROUP1_IT2C_PROJECT/README.md

 1. Run `Main.java` in IntelliJ IDEA.

-2. Enter your name when asked.

-3. Choose an option from the Main Menu:
+2. Choose an option from the Main Menu:

 1 – Sales Recording
 2 – Credit Ledger